 Are we so unaware that we might unwittingly conform to Donald Trump’s playbook after just a year of his horrible leadership and immoral example?
 I have to say “Maybe” – I think he is influencing us.
 And, unlike John Brennan, I am not sure America will defeat him, since America is like him.
 Will we end up losing our faith over the most godless president ever?
 I seriously doubt it.
 But when we live out our faith we are tempted to react to the circumstances in new ways.
 We are getting barraged every day with the temptation to take revenge, live a lie, and divide up.
 Some of us are learning to hate, overstate and vacate — and we might even call it self-preservation!

 Each of us matters; every action counts; and every drop of those poisons we ingest as the Body of Christ has to work its way out of the system.
 We get weak and preoccupied trying not to die instead of giving people life.
 We need to slap the Trump kool-aid out of whatever hand offers it to us.
 We are a strong body, but we live in a toxic environment — let’s be careful.
-The church in the United States has great resources — let’s be careful everyone.
+The church in the United States has great resources — but let’s be careful everyone.